anton-liauchuk/educational-platform/README.md

 - example of documentation of architecture decisions;

 ## 2. Plan
+The issues are represented in https://github.com/anton-liauchuk/educational-platform/issues

+High-level plan is represented in the table

 | Feature | Status |
 | ------- | ------ |
 | Reach documentation | COMPLETED |